Share this

 Architect fees

 Full service includes concept design, planning drawings and application management, detailed technical drawings, structural coordination, contractor tendering, contract administration, and site inspections through to practical completion.
-That's a substantial body of work, and it's the difference between a project that runs smoothly and one that doesn't.
+That is a substantial body of work - and it is the difference between a project that runs smoothly and one that doesn't.

 Planning application fees